 DIRECTOR OF COLLEGE PLACEMENT

-Scott Rosen was born in Cary, N.C., and began his journey into the industry by earning his degree in Business and Marketing Education at East Carolina University.
+North Carolina native Scott Rosen began his journey into the industry by earning his degree in Business and Marketing Education at East Carolina University.
 While at ECU, Scott worked as a player personnel and recruiting assistant for the football program where he helped recruit the all-time NCAA receptions leader and now Atlanta Falcon Justin Hardy.

 Scott moved on to the University of Georgia in 2014 where he earned a Master’s in Sport Management and Policy.
 During his studies at Georgia, Scott interned with Octagon Sports Marketing in Atlanta and with the PGA Tour at TPC Sugarloaf in Duluth.